-When the opportunity for a leave without pay arises on short notice, the applicant may address the request through the Chair (and, in the School of Business, the Dean) to the Provost.
+When the opportunity for a leave without pay arises on short notice, the applicant may address the request through the Chair and the Dean to the Provost.

 The granting of a leave without pay shall be limited to one year, except under unusual circumstances, and in no case shall it be for more than two consecutive years.